PUBLISHED ON August 8, 2025

 "I retired from Hahnville High School after 20 years.
 Excited to be among wonderful, smart, and talented young ladies who are looking forward to learning!"

-Mr. Anothony Taffaro
+Mr. Anthony Taffaro

 Spanish II & Spanish III DE